How to restore Azure VM data in Azure portal

 |Replace existing||You can restore a disk, and use it to replace a disk on the existing VM.

-Azure Backup takes a snapshot of the existing VM before replacing the disk.
-The snapshot is stored in the staging location you specify.
-Existing disks connected to the VM are then replaced using the selected restore point.
+Azure Backup takes a snapshot of the existing VM before replacing the disk, and stores it in the staging location you specify.
+Existing disks connected to the VM are replaced with the selected restore point.

-The snapshot that was taken is copied to the vault and retained in accordance with your specified retention policy.
+The snapshot is copied to the vault, and retained in accordance with the retention policy.

 Replace existing is supported for unencrypted managed VMs.
 It's not supported for unmanaged disks, generalized VMs, or for VMs created using custom images.

 If the restore point has more or less disks than the current VM, then the number of disks in the restore point will only reflect the VM configuration.

 You can also recover specific files and folders on an Azure VM.
 Learn more.

 If you're running the latest version of Azure Backup for Azure VMs (known as Instant Restore), snapshots are kept for up to seven days, and you can restore a VM from snapshots before the backup data is sent to the vault.
 If you want to restore a VM from a backup from the last seven days, it's quicker to restore from the snapshot and not from the vault.

 Some details about storage accounts:

 - Create VM: When you create a new VM, the VM will be placed in the storage account you specify.